 Nope, doesn’t have to be anything crazy.
 Drive to the next town and pretend you are tourists who have never been there.
 Have a picnic in the park, explore hole in the wall shops you’ve never seen before and go to all the museums and art galleries you can find.
 Most have free or cheap entry and you can learn about local history and meet new people!

 If you’ve got all day, a couch and a device to watch movies on – you are all set.
 Netflix, Amazon, and Hulu will allow you to stream movies all day long.
 Don’t have an account?
 Invite over someone who does and use their account.
-No one you know have one?
+No one you know has one?
 Have a potluck style movie marathon, dig out your old DVDs and have everyone bring an option or two to choose from.
-Make the food potluck as well, everyone bring a different snack and just be lazy!
+Make the food potluck as well, everyone brings a different snack and just be lazy!